Contexts are Crucial

 Consider the following two brief mini-stories:

 ''With one last check of his gun, Kerry steeled his nerves, and pulled the black mask over his face.
-Then, without stopping Kerry ran right into the bank.''
+Then, without stopping, Kerry ran right into the bank.''

 J.K.
 Rowling it ain't, but notice the italicized bold bits.
-Precisely the same words in precisely the same order can mean utterly different things based on prevailing context.
+Precisely the same words in precisely the same order can mean very different things based on prevailing context.
 Tone patterns and rhythm patterns that comprise music work in much the same way in the mind.

 Context are Crucial to Musical Comprehension